that lifestyle interventions can prevent cognitive decline

 Healthy food

-Like all our organs, our brain needs balanced and nutritious food.
-The brain represents 2% of our body weight but uses 25% of our total energy.
+Your brain needs balanced and nutritious food.
+The brain’s weight represents 2% of our body weight but uses 25% of our total energy.

 Mental stimulation

-Our brain can and should be trained throughout our lives.
-Education, hobbies, cognitive training, and memory strategies all play important roles.
+Your brain is flexible and resilient.
+It can and should be trained throughout our lives.

 Physical activity